umbchackers/Judging-App/README.md

 - To run both the back and frontend use `npm run both`
 - To run the backend individually use `npm run server`
 - To run the frontend individually use `npm run client`

+## Setup

+Working on this section...
+For now, contact me (Connor Markwell) for help getting your .env file set up with the proper info you'll need to authenticate with the Google Sheets API